 Our silent meditation retreats are unique.
-We have a nontraditional approach which is free of dogma and ritual.
-See the Calendar for retreat dates.
+We have a nontraditional approach with no rituals, required beliefs, or assigned practices.

 The different aspects of retreat are offered as resources rather than requirements.
 Without the subtle pressure to fit into a particular way of being, there is space for curiosity and wonder to discover what is alive for us in each moment.
 There is space for attention and awareness to arise naturally.